kkpant75/booksearchNodeReact/README.md

 # Dockerizing and Running a Full-Stack React and Node.js App for Book Search

-This guide will help you build and run a full-stack web application with React (frontend) and Node.js (backend), Dockerized for easier deployment and management.
+Learn React (frontend) and Node.js (backend), Dockerized for easier deployment and management.

 ## Prerequisites